cockroachdb/docs/v22.2/ui-insights-page.md

 - **Session ID**: The ID of the [session](ui-sessions-page.html) the statement was executed from.
 - **Transaction Fingerprint ID**: The ID of the transaction fingerprint for the statement execution.
 - **Transaction Execution ID**: The ID of the transaction execution for the statement execution.
-- **Statement Fingerprint ID**: The fingerprint ID of the statement fingerprint for the statement execution..
+- **Statement Fingerprint ID**: The fingerprint ID of the statement fingerprint for the statement execution.

 The following screenshot shows the execution details of the statement execution in the preceding section:

 <img src="{{ 'images/v22.2/statement_execution_details.png' | relative_url }}" alt="Statement execution details" style="border:1px solid #eee;max-width:100%" />

-The Insights column shows the name of the insight, in this case **Suboptimal Plan**, the Details column provides details on the insight, and the final column contains a button to perform a query to mitigate the cause of the insight, in this case to create an index on the ride start time that stores the rider ID.
+The **Insights** column shows the name of the insight, in this case **Suboptimal Plan**; the **Details** column provides details on the insight; and the final column contains a **Create Index** button.

+Click the **Create Index** button to perform a query to mitigate the cause of the insight, in this case to create an index on the ride `start_time` that stores the `rider_id`.

 ## Schema Insights view

 To display this view, click **Insights** in the left-hand navigation of the DB Console and select **Schema Insights**.

-This view lists the indexes that have not been used and should be dropped and or the ones that should be created, altered, or replaced (based on statement execution).
+This view lists the indexes that have not been used and should be dropped, and/or the ones that should be created, altered, or replaced (based on statement execution).

-- The drop recommendations are the same as those on the [Databases](ui-databases-page.html) page.
+- The drop recommendations are the same as those on the [**Databases**](ui-databases-page.html) page.
 - The create, alter, and replace recommendations are the same as those on the [Explain Plans tab](ui-statements-page.html#insights) on the Statements page.
-The Explain Plans tab shows all recommendations, however this page shows only the latest recommendations for that statement fingerprint.
+Whereas the **Explain Plans** tab shows all recommendations, the **Schema Insights** view shows only the latest recommendations for that statement fingerprint.
 If you execute a statement again after creating or updating an index, the recommendation disappears.

 The following screenshot shows the insight that displays after you run the query described in [Use the right index]({{ link_prefix }}apply-statement-performance-rules.html#rule-2-use-the-right-index) 6 or more times: